vic3king/The-Big-Picture-Coorp/image-downloader/README.md

 ```
 $ npm run test
 ```
+## NPM
+ we can decide to publish this package for public use
+ - npm login
+ - npm publish

 ## Technologies

 - [NodeJS](http://nodejs.org/en) is a JavaScript runtime built on Chrome's V8 JavaScript engine